Yandex SEO, or Optimization Beyond Google

 Yandex uses the TIC score to analyze the authority of a particular site.
 The score ranges from 0 to 150,000.
 Thus, when penalized, the site becomes less visible in SERPs, but it is still indexed.

 Well, here the best advice will go like this.
 In order to create quality content, you have to create quality content.
 There is no other way around this.
-Of course, quality here means that you are not writing content for search engines, but mainly to satisfy users' search intent.
+Of course, quality here means that you are not writing content purely to satisfy SEO search algorithms, but mainly to satisfy users' search intent.

 Use valuable internal links that will make visitors stay longer on your site.
 Plus, link to other authoritative sites to show that your information is valid and valuable.

 Give your content a clear structure so that it will be easier to apprehend (and yes, skim), and include visual info like images, infographics, videos, etc.